juancrfig/legacia/copilots/genexusEv3/prompts.md

     *   For typing text: `{"action": "type", "element_id": "scope.input_id", "text": "Text to type"}`
     *   For a shortcut: `{"action": "hotkey", "keys": "key+combo"}`

+**--- SPECIFIC RULES ---**

+- Every time you enter into the "window_kb_creation" element, you have to immediately click its child element "button_advanced".
+After that you can proceed with the specific instructions.
+- Always check if there's a child element button that is related with the action the user asked you to do.
+For example, if you were requested to create something, you have to check if there's a button that is associated with creating.
+These buttons must be clicked, otherwise you are only modifying options and leaving the process unfinished.

 **--- END OF RULES ---**

 Below is the UI Map for the application followed by the user's command.
 Generate the JSON action plan.